Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 The tendon sheath is like a tunnel that the tendons pass through and connect to the muscles in the forearm.
 The tendons need to glide through the tendon sheath unrestricted to straighten or bend your fingers.
 When there is swelling or inflammation in this area, it makes bending the fingers or thumb very difficult and uncomfortable.

-Reasons to have Trigger Finger Surgery
+Reasons to Consider Trigger Finger Surgery

 Sufferers of trigger finger may experience pain at the base of the affected finger or thumb and stiffness or clicking when moving the affected finger.
 As the condition worsens, your finger may get stuck in a bent position then suddenly pop straight.
 If left untreated, the finger or thumb may not straighten at all.